Magnox Reprocessing Plant: 50 Not Out

 In 2014 Sellafield Ltd celebrated 50 years of Magnox Reprocessing from 1964 to 2014.
 Called "50 not out" to highlight that the plant was not shutting down, the events related to this celebration spoke about the history of Magnox and Reprocessing as well as design choices that led to the use of magnesium cladding and overall information about the Magnox Operating Programme.

-2020 Controlled Shutdown
+2020 controlled shutdown

 In 2020 due to coronavirus, Sellafield Ltd announced that the Magnox reprocessing plant will undergo a controlled shutdown to ensure less maintenance when it is eventually restarted.
 Whereas turning the facility off quickly in a response to reduced staff members on-site has a possibility to result in unnecessary maintenance or repair work.
 This will cause the closure date of the facility to be pushed back as no fuel will be reprocessed in this time.

-Completion of Reprocessing
+Completion of reprocessing

 Magnox fuel reprocessing ceased on 17 July 2022, when the reprocessing plant completed its last batch of fuel after 58 years of operation.
 A total of 55,000 tonnes of fuel had been processed during those years.